sfermigier/awesome-functional-python/README.md

 - [A practical introduction to functional programming](https://maryrosecook.com/blog/post/a-practical-introduction-to-functional-programming), by Mary Rose Cook (year unknown).
 - [Immutable data structures in Python](https://www.theguardian.com/info/developer-blog/2014/oct/21/immutable-data-structures-in-python), Robert Rees, 2014.
+- [Understanding Transducers through Python](), "In this 8 parts series we take an in-depth look at transducers.
+Transducers – a portmanteau of ‘transform reducers’ – are a new functional programming concept introduced into the Clojure programming language."

 ### Libraries